marchdoe/teeturn-email/readme.md

+# Teeturn emails
-# Grunt Email Design Workflow
+## Based off of Grunt Email Design Workflow

 Designing and testing emails is a pain.
 HTML tables, inline CSS, various devices, clients and support for the latest web standards.